dgageot/simplelenium/README.md

 [Selenium](http://docs.seleniumhq.org/projects/webdriver/) and
 [PhantomJS](http://phantomjs.org/).

 It also supports Chrome and Firefox.
+SauceLabs support is ongoing.

 ## Goal